AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_values.rst

 - **Type Suffixes**

-  - You can add the type *directly* to the numeric literal
+  - Add type *directly* to the numeric literal
-  - This is another way to tell Rust the type without a full annotation
+  - Shorthand for full annotation

     .. code:: rust